Will my hair grow back darker or thicker?

 Can I get waxed on my period?

 Yes!
 You are always welcome to get waxed while on your period.
-But please remember that anytime we are having hormonal fluctuations (period/pregnancy) we are prone to higher sensitivty during these times, and your wax may feel a little more uncomfortable.
+But please remember that anytime we are having hormonal fluctuations (period/pregnancy) we are prone to higher sensitivity during these times, and your wax may feel a little more uncomfortable.
 Just please come with a clean tampon, and you are good to go!

 Can I get waxed while pregnant?